zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.md

 ```

 ### RAM Loading firmware upgrade
-Musca A1 supports an image upgrade mode that is separate to both the swapping
+Musca-A supports an image upgrade mode that is separate to both the swapping
 and non-swapping modes.
 This is the `RAM loading` mode (please refer to the
 table below).
 Like the non-swapping mode, this selects the newest image by
 reading the image version numbers in the image headers, but instead of